-The United Nations Relief and Works Agency (UNRWA), serves nearly six million descendants of the Arab refugees from the 1948 war, who still wallow in refugee conditions, under the premise of the “right of return” – by force of arms – to Arab villages that existed before 1948.
+The United Nations Relief and Works Agency (UNRWA) serves five million descendants of the Arab refugees from the 1948 Arab-Israeli War of Independence, who still subsist in refugee conditions, under the premise of the “right of return” – by force of arms – to Arab villages inside Israel that existed before 1948.

 We have filmed UNRWA students in Jerusalem and throughout the region, who openly speak about how UNRWA “education” inspires them to kill Jews.
 Our most recent film released on May 27th, will now be shown at legislative bodies: ‘The UNRWA Road to Terror: Palestinian Classroom Incitement,’ which portrays war education that has no place in a United Nations facility.

 Our agency is preparing a detailed guide for legislative bodies to learn about new textbooks produced by the Palestinian Authority for use in the UNRWA schools.
 Elected officials of donor nations will listen.

 At a time of deadlock in political negotiations between Israel and the Palestinian Authority, the donor nations can use their leverage to find a solution to the humanitarian plight of the refugees.
 Instead of just throwing money at UNRWA, donors could advance policies that could improve living conditions of UNRWA refugee residents and offer a realistic humanitarian alternative to the current “refugee status in perpetuity” which fosters a “right of return” mantra that UNRWA currently drums into the minds of half a million UNRWA students.

 In that context, the donor nations could address six policy challenges, which could guide a new way of UNRWA policy reform: